rich-frost/javascript-code-test/README.md

 ### 4. How your code would be tested

 There is admittedly not full test coverage in this demo API, so further tests are required to cover all parts of the system.
-The existing tests can be run with the following commands:
+The current unit tests can be run with the following commands:

 ```bash
 npm run test # Run the unit tests